 Twenty thousand years ago the planet was immersed in the last known glaciation.
 It was during this period when many inhabitants of Europe, fleeing the ice, moved southwards, finding a climatic refuge in today’s Galiza and Northern Portugal.
 Ten thousand years later, in the Neolithic era, the Würm glaciation receded and the population moved northwards again… This is the beginning of the great epic of the Celts!

-“The first country in Europe” – after the Galician Kingdom was established in 410 CE – has a very distinctive character.
+“The first country in Europe” – after the Galizan Kingdom was established in 410 CE – has a very distinctive character.

-Galicia (Galiza) can be considered the original territory of the Celts , the cradle of the Druidic Primordial Tradition.
-Yet Galicia is unique in Herself and has a vibrant culture and folklore transmitted from antiquity.
+Galiza (Galicia) can be considered the original territory of the Celts , the cradle of the Druidic Primordial Tradition.
+Yet Galiza is unique in Herself and has a vibrant culture and folklore transmitted from antiquity.

-In fact, the old Kingdom is split in two halves: Galicia proper to the north of Minho river and the region called Northern Portugal to the south of said river.
+In fact, the old Kingdom is split in two halves: Galiza proper to the north of Minho river and the region called Northern Portugal to the south of said river.
 Still, both territories – core of the ancient Callaecia or Gallaecia – share an undeniable common cultural and linguistic heritage, and strong social and economic ties.
-Since 2008 they form an official “Euro-Region”.
+Since 2008 they form an official Euro-Region.